google/skia/site/user/api/SkPaint_Reference.md

 Style getStyle() const
 </pre>

-Whether the geometry is filled, stroked, or filled and stroked.
+returns <a href="#SkPaint_Style">Style</a>: stroke, fill, or bothWhether the geometry is filled, stroked, or filled and stroked.

 ### Return Value